CINPLA/EDPRmodel_analysis/README.md

 `bash plot_all.sh` from the folder named figures.

 If you have problems reading the initial_values.npz-file, install git lfs and try `git-lfs pull`.

+# Errata

+In a previous version of this code, U_Cadec was not set to zero in functions/solve_EDPRmodel_WoD.py, which is needed to reproduce Figure 8 of the paper (see figure caption).
+This is now corrected.
+Many thanks to Johanna Marstrander for making us aware of this error.